WarwickTechCrew/tc-website-wiki/wiki/05-resources/02-other-universities.md

 ## [Nottingham New Theatre](https://newtheatre.org.uk/)

 England's only student-run theatre, the Nottingham New Theatre has an 86-seat main theatre and two 30-seat studios.
 They have a [fantastic history site](https://history.newtheatre.org.uk/), with records of shows going back to 1950.
+Every summer, they run [Student Fringe Festival (StuFF)](https://newtheatre.org.uk/stuff/) for student and professional theatre makers to showcase their work.

 ## [TEC PA & Lighting (Nottingham)](https://www.nottinghamtec.co.uk/)